-Simply Nourish Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Simply Nourish Limited Ingredient Diet receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Simply Nourish Limited Ingredient Diet product line includes 9 dry dog foods.
+The Simply Nourish Limited Ingredient Diet product line includes the 7 dry dog foods listed below.

-Simply Nourish Limited Ingredient Lamb and Pea was selected to represent the other products in the line for this review.
+Simply Nourish Limited Ingredient Adult Salmon and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.